 - Setting the display and access modes.

 - Displaying memory contents.

 - Modifying memory contents.

 - Copying memory contents.

 - Searching memory for data.

+- Coping a target system memory image into emulation memory.

 To set the display and access modes

 • Use the mo command.

 When displaying memory, the display mode specifies the format of the memory display.